Elizabeth B. Kemper

 - PRPC – Pelvic Rehab Practitioner Certification – Specialist certification through the Herman & Wallace Pelvic Institute: “This certification is intended to distinguish professionals with expertise in treating men and women with pelvic floor dysfunction throughout the life-cycle, inclusive of bladder, bowel, gynecologic, orthopedic, sexual and obstetric topics.”

-- Twenty years of clinical experience, including emphasis on gender-specific (men’s and women’s) health issues for most of them
+- Over twenty years of clinical experience, including emphasis on gender-specific (men’s and women’s) health issues for most of them.

 - Member of multiple professional organizations including International Pelvic Pain Society, American Physical Therapy Association – Section on Women’s Health, National Vulvodynia Association, Interstitial Cystitis Association, International Foundation for Functional Gastrointestinal Disorders, American Urogynecologic Association.